-The Scottish Youth Theatre has their HQ in Glasgow's old Sheriff Court.
-Craig Steele tells Young Scot what it means for him and all other theatre hopefuls:
+The Scottish Youth Theatre (SYT) has their HQ in Glasgow's old Sheriff Court.
+Craig Steele tells us about his experiences of working there.

 "I have been with Scottish Youth Theatre for ten years now, which I have worked out, after just about draining a calculator, means that I have taken part in over 1000 hours of Scottish Youth Theatre drama workshops!
 And I’m lucky enough to have experienced the organisation from a range of positions."